-The following is a list of PREP components that the awardee will enter directly into FFP's MIS.
-Instructions for entering documents and data are provided in the to FFP's MIS PREP Resources.
+The following is a list of PREP components that the awardee will attach as supporting documents in the Partner Portal.
+Instructions for attaching documents are provided in the Partner Portal PREP Resources.

-1. Commodity-related Information
+I. Commodity-related Information

-Commodity-related information must be entered directly into FFP's MIS system.
-The Ration Calculator, AER, CP, and Executive Summary Table (EST) are submitted with the PREP via the corresponding tabs in FFP's MIS.
-Periodic updates may be requested by FFP/W during the implementation year, but no more than quarterly, if necessary for resource management.
+The Ration Calculator, AER, CP, and Executive Summary Table (EST) are submitted with the PREP.
+The Ration Calculator, AER, CP, and EST can be attached as supporting documents to the PREP in the Partner Portal system.
+Periodic updates may be requested by BHA/W during the implementation year, but no more than quarterly, if necessary for resource management.

-The Ration Calculator, AER, CP, and EST tabs detail how one year of commodity and cash resources are programmed and details the resource request for the year.
+The Ration Calculator, AER, CP, and EST detail how one year of commodity and cash resources are programmed and details the resource request for the year.
 Totals provided in the Ration Calculator, AER, CP, and EST should match those provided in the PREP narrative, and the monetization tables, as applicable.